-Sadly, live music is coming increasingly under threat with promoters thinking twice about putting on shows in fear of losing money and gig venues closing across the country.
-In London, the property boom in combination with aggressive redevelopment has forced some of the capital’s dedicated independent music venues to close.
+Sadly, live music is coming increasingly under threat.
+Promoters are thinking twice about putting on shows in fear of losing money.
+And gig venues are closing across the country.
+In London, the property boom along with aggressive redevelopment has forced some of the capital’s dedicated independent music venues to close.
 The situation has become critical and the London Music Venues Taskforce initiative has been launched to ‘look at steps the city can take to protect and secure its vital network of live music venues.’

 It is for these reasons that, now more than ever, we need to protect and reinvigorate the live scene from the ground up.
-We have created this guide with the help of some of the best promoters from London and beyond to provide tips on how to put on an unforgettable gig.
+With the help of some of the best promoters from London and beyond, we have created this guide to provide tips on how to put on an unforgettable gig.

 Whether you’re considering taking the first tentative steps into the world of promoting or are an experienced promoter looking for new ideas, this guide is for you.

 There tends to be a lot of negativity around putting on a gig in today’s climate.
 Audience numbers are down, promoters are losing money and venues are closing.
 Yet every night of the week across the country amazing gigs are taking place and people’s lives, for however short a period, are made better by live music.

 Gigs remain pivotal to the entire music culture.
 Those with a passion for music need to share it to help preserve the scene’s integrity and develop new talent.
 It takes people with unwavering dedication to get the music they care about out there but it is worth it.